 It all hinges on the outcome of the two U.S. Senate runoff elections in Georgia on January 5, 2021.
-If each of the Democratic candidates in those contests, Jon Ossoff and Rev. Rafael Warnock, prevail, it would create a 50 – 50 tie in the U.S. Senate.
+If each of the Democratic candidates in those contests, Jon Ossoff and Rev. Raphael Warnock, prevail, it would create a 50 – 50 tie in the U.S. Senate.
 Vice President Kamala Harris would then provide the tie-breaking vote.
 This would elevate a Democratic Senator into the position of Majority Leader.

 Last April, during a joint appearance with Senator Bernie Sanders (I-VT), President-Elect Joe Biden not only committed to a $15/hour minimum wage but also vowed to become the most progressive President since Franklin D. Roosevelt.

 Consistent with that vow, the Biden-Sanders Unity Task Force produced a Plan [PDF] to "Combat the Climate Crisis and Pursue Environmental Justice" that, for all intents and purposes, could appropriately be labeled a Green New Deal.
 The President-Elect's science-based plan to combat COVID-19 entails a task that is essential to safely climb our way out of the largest economic downturn since the Great Depression.
 These ambitious goals, combined with Biden's egalitarian plan to compel billionaires and mega-corporations to pay their fair share of taxes, portend to a future that entails a more just, empathetic and (small "d") democratic society.